miknab/EuclidEmulator2/README.md

 #### python installation

-To build the python wrapper simply execute
+To build the python wrapper, cd into the EuclidEmulator2 directory and simply execute

 ```
 pip install .